hodayastern/PureToneWithNIDAQ/README.md

-Example Title:           ContGenVoltageWfm_IntClk
+Based on
 Example Filename:        ContGenVoltageWfm_IntClk.sln

 Category:                AO

-Description:             This example demonstrates how to continuously output a
+Description:             This example demonstrates how to finite output of a
-                         periodic waveform using an internal sample clock.
+                         periodic waveform using an internal sample clock, for X seconds.
+                         This is called a pure tone - a sinewave of a single frequency.

 Software Group:          Measurement Studio